PG21- TOXICITY=Extremely Toxic [contains Arsenic and Copper]

 To top off my research on the working properties of Emerald Green, I figured id show off a painting that I painted primarily using Emerald Green unmixed in a bulk of the painting.
 This painting rings true many of my findings above.
 You can see Emerald Green's transparency in the body of the bomb capsule, you can see some of the lead-oil primed linen panel beyond the thin veil of Emerald Green.
 You can also see thicker areas where I used Emerald Green straight, where it isn't transparent.
 Also, I made sure that I used the Emerald Green with Genuine Naples Yellow, as there is no reactivity between the two! [due to lack of sulfur] plus in all honesty genuine Naples Yellow is the most beautiful yellow in my opinion.
 Also, this one was kinda a bonus- but the painting is of the bomb dropped on Hiroshima [in my own painting style of course] and the pigment I'm using is one of the deadliest pigments around.
 Both synthetic, man-made destruction.
 Kind of a cool little coincidence in my opinion.

-Well, this includes my 1st entry on Emerald Green.
+Well, this concludes my 1st entry on Emerald Green.
 I will be posting more on Emerald Green in the future on this SAME blog.
 I have 1 more major test I would like to conduct, as well as a few smaller things too.

 Until next time, take care folks!

 Watch a brief verbal explanation of my Emerald Green findings